AndresNeron/database-encryption/README.md

 # File Encryption and Decryption

 This is a C++ code snippet that demonstrates file encryption and decryption using the OpenSSL library.
-It provides functions to encrypt and decrypt files using the AES-256-CBC encryption algorithm.
+It provides functions to encrypt and decrypt files using the AES-256-CBC asymmetric encryption algorithm.
 This README will guide you on how to execute the encryption code on a Linux system.

 ## Prerequisites